-AVSED

-SJK Taxi partnership
+AVSED SJK Partnership

-The project was initially set up to help older people who have mobility issues to try out the accessible taxi service provided by a large, well-known taxi provider.
-It became clear early on that their accessible taxi service wasn't sufficiently well-established in Leeds.
-AVSED quickly switched providers and focused on strengthening pre-existing relationships with their local provider, SJK Taxis, and subsidising taxi journeys to encourage some of their older members to start to use this form of transport.
+The project was initially set up to help older people who have mobility issues to try out the accessible taxi service provided by a large, well-known private hire company but this didn't work out.
+AVSED quickly switched providers and focused instead on strengthening pre-existing relationships with SJK, their local private hire provider, to further develop SJK's accessible service offer.
+AVSED subsidised some taxi journeys to encourage older members to start to travel in SJK private hire vehicles.

-- AVSED has learned a lot about how large-scale taxi companies operate, and the general lack of accessible taxi transport in Leeds. - AVSED now encourages older members to share taxi rides to their weekly activity groups.
+- AVSED has learned a lot about how large-scale taxi / private hire companies operate, and the general lack of accessible taxi transport in Leeds. - AVSED now encourages older members to share taxi rides to their weekly activity groups.
 This will continue as it has led to new friendships and social connections. - A mutually beneficial partnership developed between AVSED and SJK.
 AVSED offered 'dementia friends' training to SJK and supports members to give feedback on good drivers.
 Older members are encouraged to share their insight with SJK into what makes taxi journeys easier, friendlier or more accommodating. - SJK now matches regular drivers with specific AVSED members where possible, so that relationships develop.
-As a result, older people are more likely to use SJK taxis for independent journeys which are not linked to AVSED.
+As a result, older people are more likely to use SJK private hire vehicles for independent journeys which are not linked to AVSED.